 Please note: The FTA Tariff Tool only displays the preferential tariff rates negotiated under the U.S. trade agreements.
 In some instances, FTA partner countries may have unilaterally reduced their most-favored nation (MFN) tariff rate below the FTA rate.
 In these instances, U.S. exports would receive the MFN rate and not receive preferential treatment into that market.
 Additionally, the FTA Tariff Tool does not account for changes to the tariff nomenclature since the trade agreements were concluded.

-Additional limitations to the FTA Tariff Tool are that it covers textiles, apparel, and industrial goods, but not agricultural goods; it only includes trading partners with which the U.S. has a trade agreement; and product descriptions for tariff schedules not published in English are in a foreign language, such as Spanish or French.
+Additional limitations to the FTA Tariff Tool are that it only includes trading partners with which the U.S. has a trade agreement, and product descriptions for tariff schedules not published in English are in a foreign language, such as Spanish or French.